benlynch1931/Makers-Journey/Week1.md

 ### Evidence:
 1.
 - Long and immersive step-wise Boris Bike challenge here - ability to view progress through commits and see the development of the program through the various tests set up.
+- Exercise from skills-workshop involving creating a diary program using TDD.
+See my progress [here](https://github.com/benlynch1931/Secret-Diary-TDD)

 2. Debugged a couple of programs - view here.
 3. Completed repo for Boris Mikes challenge with list of Contributers in the README.md